SarunKumar41/ELTE/README.md

 # ELTE(Eötvös Loránd University)

-Some of my work throughtout the different semesters is present in this repsoitory.
+Some of my work throughout the different semesters is present in this repitory.